-Event summaries from meetings sponsored by the Environmental Change and Security Program between May and December 1997.
+Event summaries from meetings sponsored by the Environmental Change and Security Program between August 2000 and June 2001.

 Through a generous grant from the U.S. Institute of Peace, ECSP organized a forum in Hong Kong to provide opportunities for 65 environmentalists and journalists from the three areas of Greater China to discuss improving the capacity of environmental NGOs and the quality of environmental reporting in the region.
 Part 2 (Chinese).

 Jane Goodall kicks off the 9th edition of the ECSP Report with her assessment of population and environment connections in Africa.
 The diverse collection of articles also features commentaries on global poverty and U.S. national security.
 Complete report.

 The question now is how to transform spotty progress and modest steps into a more consistent pattern of political support for environmental concerns, how to move from the wide recognition that a problem exists to a public consensus that it is important.

 The 13th issue of the Environmental Change and Security Program Report details the non-traditional security threats and opportunities facing the world today.
 Complete report.